-Creality CR-10 S5
+5. Creality CR-10 S5

 The CR-10 is a great 3D printer that gives you a lot for your money.
-As soon as you have taken it out of the packaging, this printer is ready to go.
+As soon as you take it out of the packaging, this printer is ready to go.
 The fact that it is easy to hack and that the manufacturer attaches importance to user input when optimizing has secured it a place on our podium in recent years.

-Now imagine all of this in a construction volume of 500 mm each – a real monster of a printer.
+Now, imagine all of this in a construction volume of 500 mm each – a real monster of a printer.
 You have to tinker a bit to get the best out of this volume, but you can hardly think of anything better for the price-performance ratio.

-Original Prusa i3 MK3S kit
+6. Original Prusa i3 MK3S Kit

 BUY ON TOP3DSHOP